MoriEdan/ISOKIT/README.md

 - All optional features have been disabled by default.
 - All remote access has been removed.
 - Kernel debugging has been removed.
-- Only SSTP is available for use, All others have been removed.
 - Strict firewall rules are imported on first login.
 - Extremely Strict process/service mitigations applied at first login.
-- Strict group policy that doesn't affect functionality.
+- Strict group policy.
 - All Microsoft Experiences and Tracking etc has been disabled.
-- All Error reporting, diagnostics and data collection has been disabled.
+- Most Error reporting, diagnostics and data collection has been disabled.
 - Most Event logs have been disabled (some cant be disabled).
-- One drive and Internet Explorer have been removed.
+- One drive / Edge and Internet Explorer have been removed.
 - The start menu has been cleared of excess apps.
 - Settings have been hidden to avoid alteration.
 - A significant number of Scheduled Tasks have been disabled.